View Document Text

 credit enhancement for a debt instrument may affect its credit risk.
 Credit risk may

-change over the life of an instrument, and debt obligations which are rated by rating
+change over the life of an instrument, and debt obligations that are rated by rating

 agencies are often reviewed and may be subject to downgrade.
 Interest rate risk refers